JopjeKnopje/dotfiles/README.md

 <br>

+## TODO NVIM
+- [ ] remove terminator.
+- [ ] setup original keybinds from old config.
+- [ ] get rid of these fucking underlines in text.
+- [ ] try to  write to python, js and c/c++ to see if the dev envs are actually working properly.

 ## TODO
 - [ ] Add dynamic config that loads shit depending on the system its on, for example work laptop or codam pc.
 - [ ] Setup tmux mouse copy.